KarazhanSucks/subsyncerr/README.md

 In some cases the minimum point requirement is not enough to stop out of sync subtitles from getting through, basically they still get a high points just an in sync subtitle would.
 This is something caused directly by subsync, which makes it impossible for me to fix in the script.

-## What To Do With Subtitles In ``failed.txt``
-Whenever a subtitle gets added to failed.txt it is because the error outputted by subsync characterized through an observable pattern, couldn't process the media file properly.
-Either get another media file or sync manually.

-The only supported audio track languages are Chinese, Dutch, English, French, German, Italian, Russian and Spanish.
-Media files in any other language will most likely result in the subtitles being added to failed.txt.

 ## Operating System Support
 As of this moment only Linux has been verified to work, the code includes some chmod file commands which I'm not sure fare so well with Windows.
 The code could be modified in those places to check for which operating system is in use and from there select the appropriate command for the system, this could be implemented if enough people request it.

 I personally am running this on Unraid.

-## Subaligner and Subsync
-This project actually started out with subaligner.

 ## Limitations
 Please note that certain languages like Korean, Japanese and Chinese media files can't be processed by subsync, so if your library largely includes these languages, they will end up in ``failed.txt`` and you will need to manually sync them if necessary.